Beli language (South Sudan): Tone

-Conjuctions (connectors)
+Conjunctions (connectors)

 A conjunction is a word that joins two or more sentences, clauses, or words.
 It can be used to link similar words together, such as when "and" is used to link two nouns, or it can be used to link clauses or phrases.

 Dependent clause conjunctions before main clauses: Subordinating conjunctions are nouns that link a dependent sentence to an independent clause, usually referred to as the main clause.
 The context of the dependent clause is provided by the main clause because it is not a complete sentence on its own.
 Example:

-This “nate” sentence, which repeats information, slows down the narrative to demonstrate the relevance of what follows next.
+This "nate" sentence, which repeats information, slows down the narrative to demonstrate the relevance of what follows next.

 Main clause conjunctions: The words that join main clauses or independent clauses together are known as main clause conjunctions.
 They serve as a joining device and signal that the clauses are of equal weight.
 For instance:

-A dependent clause is introduced by the connector kidi “if” before the action of the subsequent main clause.
+A dependent clause is introduced by the connector kidi "if" before the action of the subsequent main clause.
 Kidi begins a clause with fresh information rather than reiterating previously stated material.
 A condition or the first of two acts in a two-step sequence can constitute the new information.

 Dependent clause conjunctions after main clauses: The word that tells a reason behind previous clause.
 For example:

 The connector "bonɔ" is used to introduce a clause that explains the reason or purpose for the main clause that precedes it.
 It serves to indicate the motivation behind the action described in the previous clause.
 The clause introduced by "bonɔ" typically comes after the main clause and explains the why of the main clause action.

 Relative clause connectors inside main clauses: Relative clauses are clauses that modify a noun or pronoun and are introduced by a relative pronoun.
 They provide additional information about the noun or pronoun and are usually set off by commas.
 They can be used within a main clause to give more information about the noun or pronoun that the main clause is talking about.

 The connector "na" is used to introduce a clause that helps to specify or clarify a noun or pronoun that came before the clause.
 It limits the possible options of the noun or pronoun, making it more specific.
 It is often used to give more details about the noun or pronoun in the previous clause.